-Except the oriented paths, the simplest class of oriented trees are \emph{triads} (i.e., oriented trees with one vertex of degree $3$ and all other vertices of degree $2$ or $1$); the CSP dichotomy remains open even for triads.
+Apart from oriented paths, the simplest class of oriented trees are \emph{triads} (i.e., oriented trees with one vertex of degree $3$ and all other vertices of degree $2$ or $1$); the CSP dichotomy remains open even for triads.
 Among the triads, Hell, Ne{\v s}et{\v r}il and Zhu \cite{hell_complexity_1996,hell_duality_1996} identified a (fairly restricted) subclass, for which they coined the term \emph{special triads} and which allowed them to handle at least some examples.
-For instance, they constructed a special triad with \textbf{NP}-complete $\mathbb H$-coloring.
+For instance, they constructed a special triad that gives rise to an \textbf{NP}-complete $\mathbb H$-coloring problem.

-In \cite{barto_csp_2009}, Barto et al used algebraic methods to prove that every special triad has \textbf{NP}-complete $\mathbb H$-coloring, or a compatible majority operation (so-called \emph{strict width~2}) or compatible totally symmetric idempotent operations of all arities (so-called \emph{width~1}).
-In \cite{barto_csp_2013}, the author and Barto established the CSP dichotomy conjecture for \emph{special polyads}, a generalization of special triads where the one vertex of degree $>2$ is allowed to have an arbitrary degree.
+In \cite{barto_csp_2009}, Barto et al used algebraic methods to prove that every special triad either gives rise to an \textbf{NP}-complete $\mathbb H$-coloring problem, or possesses a compatible majority operation (so-called \emph{strict width~2}) or compatible totally symmetric idempotent operations of all arities (so-called \emph{width~1}).
+In \cite{barto_csp_2013}, the author and Barto established the CSP dichotomy conjecture for \emph{special polyads}, a generalization of special triads where the one vertex of degree greater than 2 is allowed to have an arbitrary degree.
 In particular, every tractable core special polyad has bounded width.
 However, there are special polyads which have bounded width, but neither bounded strict width nor width~1.

-In this paper we study \emph{special trees}, a broad generalization of special triads and special polyads.
-Special trees have an underlying structure of a height~1 oriented tree (see the definition in Section \ref{section:result}) and while for special triads it has only~7 vertices and for special polyads it has radius~2, for general special trees it can be arbitrary.
+In this paper, we study \emph{special trees}, a broad generalization of special triads and special polyads.
 We confirm the CSP dichotomy conjecture for special trees and, moreover, prove that every tractable core special tree has bounded width.

 The proof uses modern tools from the algebraic approach to the CSP (in particular, absorption and pointing operations \cite{barto_maltsev_2013}) and is somewhat simpler and more natural than the proofs in \cite{barto_csp_2009} and \cite{barto_csp_2013}.
 Therefore we believe that there is hope for further generalization.
 In particular, we conjecture that tractability implies bounded width for all oriented trees.